freecoderer/landingpage/README.md

 - **Python & Langchain**: For implementing the RAG model and developing the AI-based music recommendation system.

 ### Project Management
-- **JIRA & Trello**: For tracking project progress, managing tasks, and coordinating the development team.
+- **JIRA**: For tracking project progress, managing tasks, and coordinating the development team.

 ## Project Achievements
 - **User Engagement**: Successfully secured over 200 active users who regularly use the platform to share and discover music.